Through The Fibro Fog

 Love mango?
 Do try out my easy mango compote next time!

-This is where 'overnight' or meal prep breakfast ideas are the best.
-These mango overnight oats are so delicious, with juicy fruit, creamy oats, and some coconut and seeds for a bit of crunch.
+Now easy breakfast ideas such as my blended chia pudding mousse are just my thing on a busy weekday morning.
+Are they yours?
+These mango chia overnight oats are so delicious, with juicy fruit, creamy oats, and some coconut and seeds for a bit of crunch.
 I think kids will love them too!
 So easy to make for a tasty but simple breakfast.

 If you love meal prep breakfast ideas, then you may also like to see my cardamom overnight oats, pear overnight oats and my cinnamon overnight oats, and for something a little different my peach chia pudding.
 All easy, healthy and delicious!